-MYRTLE BEACH, SC (WMBF) - In a WMBF News Investigation, we uncover the Federal Government is giving incarcerated prisoners a one way ticket for a bus or plane, without any supervision.
+MYRTLE BEACH, SC (WMBF/WWBT) - The Federal Government is giving incarcerated prisoners a one way ticket for a bus or plane, without any supervision.
 Shockingly, they aren't telling the drivers, pilots or the public when it's happening.

-For many commercial bus riders, they had never heard of this practice until WMBF News approached them on the streets.
+For many commercial bus riders, they had never heard of this practice.

 "That makes me very nervous to even have my purse on the bus with me," says Misty Kain.